 - Harold Brown Chair in Defense Policy Studies

-"Track 2" participants from the United States, United Kingdom, and France seek to help build trilateral consensus on nuclear issues
+"Track 2" participants from the United States, United Kingdom, and France seek to engage, discuss, and build consensus on nuclear issues.

 CSIS European Trilateral Track 2 Nuclear Dialogues

-Each year, the CSIS Trilateral Dialogues meets in London, Paris, and Washington.
-Senior officials from all three governments also attend.
-The meetings are co-chaired by CSIS Senior Adviser Clark Murdock and Non-Resident Senior Adviser Franklin Miller.
-Angela Weaver, Program Coordinator, provides general support to the project.
+The meetings are co-chaired by CSIS Senior Adviser Rebecca Hersman and Non-Resident Senior Adviser Franklin Miller.
+Shanelle Van, Research Assistant, provides general support to the project.

-This publication results from research supported by the Naval Postgraduate School’s Project on Advanced Systems and Concepts for Countering Weapons of Mass Destruction (PASCC) via Assistance Grant/Agreement No N00244-13-1-0024 awared by the NAVSUP Fleet Logistics Center San Diego (NAVSUP FLC San Diego).
-The views expressed in written materials or publications, and/or made by speakers, moderators, and presenters, do not necessarily reflect the official policies of the Naval Postgraduate School nor does mention of trade names, commerical practices, or organizations imply endorsement by the U.S. Government.
+This publication results from research supported by the Naval Postgraduate School’s Project on Advanced Systems and Concepts for Countering Weapons of Mass Destruction (PASCC) via Assistance Grant No. N00244-15-1-0007 awarded by the NAVSUP Fleet Logistics Center San Diego (NAVSUP FLC San Diego).
+The views expressed in written materials or publications, and/or made by speakers, moderators, and presenters, do not necessarily reflect the official policies of the Naval Postgraduate School nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.